Ron Mason: Bowling Green State

 In 1973 he moved to Bowling Green State University where he won three Central Collegiate Hockey Association regular season titles and three consecutive CCHA tournament titles in six seasons.
 In 1977 Bowling Green State earned their first berth in the NCAA tournament.
-The berth was a first for a team not from the Western Collegiate Hockey Association or Eastern Collegiate Athletic Conference in the NCAA tournament's 30 year history.
+The berth was a first for a team not from the Western Collegiate Hockey Association or Eastern Collegiate Athletic Conference in the NCAA tournament's 30-year history.
 It was the first of three consecutive NCAA tournaments under Mason.
 BGSU won the third-place game over defending national champion Wisconsin in the 1978 NCAA Frozen Four.
 In 1978–79 Mason coached BGSU to a then NCAA record 37 wins.
 The record would be broken in 1984-85 by Mason's own Michigan State team.

 Michigan State

 Michigan State University Athletic Director Joseph Kearney hired Mason to replace the retiring Amo Bessone on April 1, 1979.
 In his third season at MSU, Mason guided Michigan State to their first NCAA tournament in 15 seasons.
 Four seasons later in 1986, Mason led Michigan State to the school's second national title.
 Michigan State returned to the championship game the following season but lost to North Dakota.
 On March 12, 1993, with a 6-5 win over Kent State, Mason passed former Boston College coach Len Ceglarski to become college hockey's all-time winningest coach with 674 wins.
 While at MSU, Mason won a conference-record 10 CCHA tournament championships, including a conference-record four straight from 1982 to 1985.
-In addition, MSU under Mason won seven CCHA regular season titles, earned 19 NCAA tournament appearances, and earned seven NCAA Frozen Four appearances.
+In addition, MSU won seven CCHA regular season titles under mason, earned 19 NCAA tournament appearances, and earned seven NCAA Frozen Four appearances.